Lazy-Solutions/AdvancedSceneManager/flow/custom-nodes/Custom-Nodes.md

 how to ask AI to create a node for us(expect for asm code as it doesnt know it well...)

 Advanced node designing

+## Styling

+If you know UI Toolkit you should be familiar with this. override "OnNodeViewRefreshed", here you can add VisualElements and other UITK items, add classes and styling.

+## CreatePropertySheet
+This is where you ...